isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-on-the-trail-of-francis-p-ng-author-of-fmsr.md

 [^47]: Literary Department.
 Report for Hilary Term 1934.
 (1934, July). *[Raffles College Union Magazine](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6325486)*, 4 (10), 45.
 As for Teo’s interest in the intersection of poetry and music, see Teo, P.L.
 (1939, Trinity Term).
 Poetry and music - I. *[Raffles College Union Magazine](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6325486)*, 9 (1), pp. 4–13; Teo, P.L.
 (1940–1941).
 Poetry and music – II. *[Raffles College Union Magazine](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6325486)*, 10, pp. 5–15.

-[^48]: *[Local examination results.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19300409-1.2.97)* (1930, April 9). <i>The Singapore Free Press</i>, p.
+[^48]: [Local examination results.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19300409-1.2.97) (1930, April 9). <i>The Singapore Free Press</i>, p.
 12. Retrieved from NewspaperSG.

 [^49]: Abisheganaden, A., &amp; Abisheganaden, J. (2014, August 15).
 Inteview with the Author; Chia, R. (2014, August 29).
 Email to the Author.

 [^50]: United Kingdom Copyright Enquiries Service.
 (2014, September 22).
 Email to the Author.

-[^51]: While I was in Singapore, Alvin Pang shared with me an interesting anecdote about his thrilling encounter with F.M.S.R.
-Some years before the book was introduced on Wikipedia entry on Singapore literature in 2005, Yenping Yeo, a former NL Librarian who was tidying up NL’s old collection in the closed stacks, found the book and showed it to him.
+[^51]: While I was in Singapore, Alvin Pang shared with me an interesting anecdote about his thrilling encounter with <i>F.M.S.R.</i> Some years before the book was introduced in a Wikipedia entry on Singapore literature in 2005, Yenping Yeo, a former NL Librarian who was tidying up NL’s old collection in the closed stacks, found the book and showed it to him.